 It was the bodywork that inevitably saw the most radical alterations in the transition to Barchetta configuration, Pininfarina removing all evidence of the roofline and cutting the windscreen down by 100mm to give a roadster-like appearance.
 A muscular tail, flat deck and roll hoops behind each headrest further transformed the restrained Berlinetta into a racey extrovert.
-New five spoke riveted alloy Speedline wheels were used and soon after became optionally available on the Maranello.
-The 550 Barchetta also marks the final days of the open gated manual gearbox.
+New five-spoke, riveted alloy Speedline wheels were used and soon after became optionally available on the Maranello.
+The 550 Barchetta also marks the final days of the open gated manual.

 Of the 448 produced, only 42 550 Barchettas were produced in RHD configuration for the U.K. market, accounting for less than 10% of total production.
 This particular example was built for a D. Aspin residing in East Sussex.
 Eschewing a more traditional colour scheme, Mr. Aspin opted for Extra-Campionario paintwork of dual-layer Blu Sebring borrowed from Maserati's colour palette, contrasted by a Charcoal (4304) leather interior coupled with blue carpets and Giallo (0113) stitching.

 Delivered to him on August 30, 2001 via Maranello Concessionaires, the 550 Barchetta remained with Aspin until March of 2003, when it was sold to Chris Palmer of Northampton, again via Maranello Concessionaires.
 By 2008, the car had been purchased by Richard Ingleby of Somerset.
 He chose to purchase a Michalak soft top for the car, a popular aftermarket soft top slightly easier to use than the standard unit, that same year.
 Ingleby continued to drive and enjoy the car during his ownership, and the majority of the car’s mileage was accrued by him.